-If, after conducting an annual inventory, property is discovered to be lost, an explanation for the loss must be provided immediately to the Department Head using the Fixed Asset Form.
+After conducting an annual inventory and property is discovered to be lost, an explanation for the lost must be provided immediately to the Department Head using the Fixed Asset Form.
 Property losses that come to the attention of the employee before the annual inventory should be reported within 24 hours using the Fixed Asset Form.

-All thefts are to be reported to a supervisor or Department Head immediately.
-Once a theft is reported to a Supervisor or Department Head, he or she must notify the City of Bastrop Police Department immediately so a crime report generated.
-Stolen fixed assets must be removed from the Master Inventory List and a copy of the police report must be attached to the Fixed Asset Disposal Form.
+All thefts are to be reported to a supervisor or Department Head as soon as possible.
+The City of Bastrop, Police Department must be notified immediately.
+Stolen fixed asset must be removed from the Master Inventory List and a copy of the police report attached to the Fixed Asset Form.